-Thank you for joining me on for this 10-day series on Preparing Your Student With Dyslexia for College Success.
+Thank you for joining me for this 10-part series on Preparing Your Student With Dyslexia for College Success.
 To read the whole series, click here.

 As with study skills and self-advocacy skills, the use of compensatory technology helps should be mastered as much as possible before the first college assignment for a smoother transition.

 There are many forms of assistive technology from apps, to software, to strategies.

 We talked yesterday about the skills needed for college success.
 From word processing programs (with spell checkers) to electronic calendars and organizers, there are many ways to help your dyslexic student become more organized.
 Click the links provided and have your student get familiar with a few that he or she finds useful.

 Google Drive: documents, spreadsheets, forms, and presentations